apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 NOTE 1: All the above passes will have a mirror in the python.

 NOTE 2: to support tir.constants generally, we'll be enhancing the bound relay.constants to be lowered down to tir.constants to codegen.
 Those changes will appear through out the stack accordingly.

+# Drawbacks

+* The relay "main" function that describes the call order to operator PrimFuncs has to be described in TIR to be able to integrate the USMP into the respective executor codegen.
+However, we dont view this as a major problem as the relay "main" function could easily be lowered to TIR.